VerseGroup/SchoolVerse-api/README.md

 enter a valid Schoology username and  password.

 ### Test Full Stack
+(In order to run Test Full Stack obtain the 'secrets' folder and place it in the firebase_manager directory as well as various .envs)
 - Open 'encrypt.py' in encryption_manager
   - Enter username and password for schoology
   - Copy the three outputs (username cipher, password cipher and decryption key)